What is Clonidine?

 Medical professionals can prescribe medications such as clonidine to help ease the way through the symptoms.

 After detox, you may still need medication for a period to address your cravings for opioids, depending on the severity of your addiction.
-Treatment involves therapy and combinations of therapies specifically for your situation.
+Substance abuse treatment in Kansas City involves therapy and combinations of therapies specifically for your situation.
 Counseling for opioid addiction can help you:

 - Change your behaviors related to drug use.